nevermined-io/nvm-docs/docs/tutorials/assets.md

 ## Prerequisites

 The tutorial assumes your familiarity with blockchain, and general programming.
-If is your first time using the Nevermined catalog don't hesitate to go back and take a look to the [previous chapter](../tutorials/running-locally.md).
+If it's your first time using the Nevermined catalog don't hesitate to go back and take a look at the [previous chapter](../tutorials/running-locally.md).

 ### For all the assets type